 Course format and methods of evaluation:

 This course is a reading, writing, and research seminar, with short essays or commentaries due throughout.
 However, final deliverables can be either an extended paper/essay or a project.
 Either way, the class requires sustained participation throughout the semester.
 Readings span multiple disciplines in the social sciences: urban studies, geography, sociology, political philosophy, and science and technology studies (STS).
-Some assignments are collective, others individual.
-Several guests will present themes ranging from the history of disaster, to post-conflict reconciliation, and new technologies of crisis response.
+Some assignments will be collective, others individual.
 Students will use a variety of methodologies such as analytical mapping and design techniques as well as archival, survey, planning, ecological, engineering, and critical conservation practices to offer projective ideas and grounded proposals that put humanism, justice, and values of racial, gender, social, and class equity at the center of any vision for sustainable futures.

 Course structure: The weekly two hours meetings scheduled for this course require attendance.
 In addition to the synchronous meeting times, there will be a range of other asynchronous events of different styles (lectures, films, assignments to be done in groups) for each class.

 Note: the instructor will offer live course presentations on 01/19-01/21.
 To access the detailed schedule and Zoom links, please visit the Live Course Presentations Website.
 If you need assistance, please contact Estefanía Ibáñez.